gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 not possible to use simultaneously.
-Instead the responder needs to parse these parameters to figure out which sets of solutions that are offered that the implementation support, and apply its security policies to select the most approriate.
+Instead the responder needs to parse these parameters to figure out which sets of solutions that are offered that the implementation support, and apply its security policies to select the most appropriate.
 For example an offer of DTLS 1.3 Chunks and SCTP-AUTH, could be interpreted as three different solutions with different properties, namely DTLS 1.3 Chunks, DTLS/SCTP {{RFC6083}}, and SCTP-AUTH {{I-D.ietf-tsvwg-rfc4895-bis}} only.
-However, here the DTLS 1.3 Chunk Protected Assocation Parameter can indicate both preference and which of the solutions that are desired.
+However, here the DTLS 1.3 Chunk Protected Association Parameter can indicate both preference and which of the solutions that are desired.

 The responder selects one or possibly more of compatible security